michaelssavage/TastyTravel-3rdYearProject/proposal/proposal_form.md

     - Developing an android app that is compatible with various android phones, bug testing on and supporting different architectures.
 2. Developing a user login system and account creation.
     - Storing the information securely and easily.
-3. Learning to use Google Maps and TFI API
+3. Learning to use Google Maps and TFI API.
     - Extracting information and displaying it in a manner that is aesthetically pleasing while easy to understand.
 4. Implementing the Search and Sort Algorithm.